Constituent Assembly of Pakistan: Second Session

-The second Constituent Assembly reconstituted on May 28, 1955.
+The Muslim League continued to be the largest party in this assembly, whereas the Krishak Sramik Party led United Front replaced the Pakistan National Congress as the main opposition group.

 The constitution was promulgated on March 23, 1956, making Pakistan an Islamic republic.
 On October 7, 1958, martial law was imposed on the country by Iskander Mirza, with army chief Ayub Khan appointed as the chief martial law administrator.
 The new leaders abrogated the constitution, declaring it unworkable.

 After coming to power, Zulfikar Ali Bhutto invited the leaders of the parliamentary parties to meet him on October 17, 1972, which led to an agreement known as the 'constitutional accord', which was reached after intensive talks.
 As per consultations floated by the PPP, the National Assembly of Pakistan appointed a 25-member committee led by Mahmud Ali Kasuri on April 17, 1972, to prepare a draft of a permanent constitution for Pakistan.
 On October 20, 1972, the draft bill for the constitution was signed by leaders of all parliamentary groups in the National Assembly.
 A bill to provide a constitution for the Islamic Republic of Pakistan was introduced in the assembly on February 2, 1973.
-The assembly passed the bill nearly unanimously on April 10, 1973, and it was endorsed by the acting President Zulfikar Ali Bhutto on April 12, 1973.
+The assembly passed the bill nearly unanimously on April 10, 1973, and it was endorsed by the acting President Bhutto on April 12, 1973.
 The constitution came into effect on August 14, 1973.
 On the same day, Bhutto took over as the prime minister and Choudhary Fazal-e-Elahi as the president, both for a 5-year term.

 On July 5, 1977, General Zia staged a military coup, suspended the constitution (which was later restored in 1985), and declared martial law.
 Similarly, when General Musharraf took over in 1999, the constitution was suspended for several years and the parliament was dissolved.